mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 8 Cr1000

 RESCUE BUBBLE
-A two-metre-diameter inflatable plastic bubble.
+A two-meter-diameter inflatable plastic bubble.
 Piezoelectric layers in the bubble wall translate the Traveller’s movements into electricity to recharge the bubble’s own batteries and power its distress beacon,